 Lightning likely struck half-million-dollar homes, smoldered for hours before flames erupted overnight

-BATON ROUGE – St. George firefighters battled massive fires that engulfed two, half-million dollar or more homes in separate overnight fires believed to have been sparked by lightning strikes hours earlier.
+BATON ROUGE – St. George firefighters battled massive fires that engulfed two half-million-dollar or more homes in separate overnight fires, believed to have been sparked by lightning strikes hours earlier.

-The first was on Southern Hills Ave. in the Santa Maria neighborhood around midnight.
+The first was on Southern Hills Avenue in the Santa Maria neighborhood around midnight.
 Firefighters arrived to see flames exploding from the roof of the two-story home.
 Flames could be seen from around the block.

 The house was at the corner of Point O' Woods Court.